-The instrument is supplied with the battery, already inserted in the battery compartment and connector unplugged.
-Please refer to 5.5.3 on page 38 to make the correct connector connection.
+The instrument is supplied with the battery, already inserted in the battery compartment and with the connector disconnected.
+Please refer to 5.5.3 on page 37 to make the correct connection.

 The current battery voltage is displayed in the status bar, where there is a status icon with a battery symbol.
 Battery discharge is displayed as a progressive emptying of the symbol.